Skip to content

 Becoming An Author: My Crazy Journey So Far

 If this is your first time visiting my site, welcome!
 I’m Lauren Thell, author of YA fiction for those who walk through fire.
-I write for Christian teens and anyone else who’s looking for something bigger than life.
+I write for Christian teens and anyone else looking for something bigger than life.
 But somewhere along the way, I also become a known blogger, which might be how you landed here.

 Let me share what I’ve learned on my journey to becoming an author of YA Christian fiction so far.